-If you have any questions regarding the event, please contact Linda McGloin at the College.
+If you have any questions regarding the event, please contact Linda McGloin.

 Dispose of paint and everyday household chemicals such as bleach, pesticides, weed killers, cleaning products, cosmetics and cooking oil without harming your health or the environment.

 A free Detox your Home and Paintback event is coming to your area soon.